 Despite recent advances, there is still no highly effective treatment of metastatic melanoma.
 By contrast, melanoma in situ (early stage melanoma) is a surgically curable disease.
 Therefore, the most promising approach to reducing melanoma mortality rates is the prompt detection and treatment of early-stage melanoma.
 The incidence of melanoma in the United States is increasing over time and the incidence increases with age.
 Thus early detection of melanoma via patient and physician screening in the aging population has the potential to substantially reduce melanoma mortality.

-To find out more about preventing, detecting, and treating skin cancer in San Diego, Murrieta, Fallbrook, Escondido, Solana Beach, and Oceanside, click here to request a consultation at Dermatology Specialists, Inc. or call our office nearest you to schedule your appointment.
+If you would like to find out more about our cosmetic or medical services, click here to request a consultation at Dermatology Specialists, Inc. or call our office nearest you to schedule your appointment.